 • Emergency contact details

-• Your short-term residency’s name and address
+• Your residency’s name and address

 • Your passport, ID, and company documents